zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can visualize his own profile account by accessing the route described below.
+The manager can visualize his own profile account by accessing the route below.

 Route: *`GET "api/v1/manager/company-profile"`*

 # Manager Company Profile Telephone

-When logged in, the manager can access information about your telephones, it allows him to create, update, show and list them.
+When logged in, the manager can access information about his telephones.
+This access allows him to create, update, show and list them.

 ## Create